Have you recently eradicated gingivitis or periodontal disease from your mouth and gums?

 If so, then you are feeling good about your mouth and gums.
 Your teeth have no plaque and tartar and you won’t need to visit your dentist again for another year, right?

 Many patients are not aware that periodontal maintenance is the only sure way to keep gum disease from returning.
 Periodontal maintenance is regularly performed at certain intervals after procedures such as scaling and root planing.
 Periodontal maintenance includes the removal of plaque and tartar, scaling and tooth planing and polishing.
-Your dentist will determine the frequency the periodontal maintenance is needed.
+Your dentist at ELM Dental Associates in Hammonton, NJ, will determine the frequency the periodontal maintenance is needed.

 Available periodontic treatments include:

-Several Studies show that periodontal disease ins associated with heart disease.
-A cause-and-effect link has not yet been proven, research has indicated that periodontal (gem) disease increases the risk of heart disease.
+Several Studies show that periodontal disease is associated with heart disease.
+A cause-and-effect link has not yet been proven, research has indicated that periodontal (gum) disease increases the risk of heart disease.

 Researchers believe that inflammation caused by periodontal disease may be responsible for the association.